Hadley-Dixon/RoadTrip/README.md

 - which together indicates that the country of Haiti came into existence twice — once in 1816 and again in 19341.
 Your implementation must take information corresponding to 2020-12-31, the most recent data contained in this file.
 <img width="596" alt="Screen Shot 2024-01-07 at 2 08 58 PM" src="https://github.com/Hadley-Dixon/Road-Trip/assets/104175462/ea17ae17-fdd4-4d41-a84c-d933fd2bcd4c">

-Requirement 2: Implement the required classes and functions.
+## Implement the required classes and functions.

 Your repository contains the skeleton of one source file, IRoadTrip.java, with a number of functions which only return default values.
 You may use additional classes and files if you choose, but you are required to complete the functions listed below.
 You may assume that the IRoadTrip class will be called through the main function as follows: java IRoadTrip borders.txt capdist.csv state_name.tsv
 <img width="629" alt="Screen Shot 2024-01-07 at 2 09 36 PM" src="https://github.com/Hadley-Dixon/Road-Trip/assets/104175462/fd7ca45c-8f9b-4440-aaf5-ea02aab4364a">